takakoa/Japanese-Chatbot/README.md

-# AI-Tutor
+# Japanese Chatbot
-Files to train AI Tutor system
+Files to train a model for Japanese Chatbot